 - Intellectual stimulation

 As a hunting dog that once chased badgers from dens, the Dachshund has the energy to spare.
-With no outlet for their energy; however, the Dachshund is bored easily and will make their boredom apparent by whining, problem barking, or yapping.
+With no outlet for its power, the Dachshund is easily bored and will make it apparent by whining, problem barking, or yapping.

 You can often remedy problem barking due to too little exercise by ensuring that your Dachshund gets enough exercise to leave them tired so that they sleep when you get home!